caseynewman/password-generator/README.md

 - [Math.random](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/random)
 - I worked with a tutor, Alexis San Javier, to help consolidate the if statements I had written for each possible combination by using an empty string for the character pool.
+- I used AskBCS to help me figure out how to not generate a password when the length criteria was not met.